 You can find out more about which ingredients are gluten free, and which may contain hidden gluten, by clicking this link.
 That way you can follow in Pam’s footsteps and make up your own recipes.
 If you do that we would love to hear from you, in the meantime here is Pam’s tasty gluten free dish.

-Directions to make gluten free crab stuffed mushrooms
+Directions to make dairy and gluten free crab stuffed mushrooms

 First, drain your crab meat and put it into a large bowl.
 Toast your bread, then tear it into bite sized pieces and put those into a large bowl.